 In the beginning of the Adoption Phase, staff assemble the adoption package—this is a package that shows all the work, outreach, and justifications for the staff recommendation to decision makers.
 Then, when the adoption package is ready, it will be presented to the Eugene and Lane County Planning Commissions.
 Those Commissions will hold public hearings to review the adoption package, hear public comment, and make their recommendation to the decision makers.
 Then, the Eugene City Council and Lane County Board of Commissioners will consider the staff recommendation, public input, and the City and County’s recommendations before making a joint decision to adopt Urban Reserves.

-We do not know yet.
-Currently, meetings are being held virtually, however that could change in the Fall.
+Currently, meetings are being held virtually and will continue to be held virtually for the upcoming Joint Planning Commission Public Hearing on October 18 and for the prior work sessions.
 The project team will provide the most up to date information and updates about public meetings on the Urban Reserves project webpage.

 There are numerous ways to provide your input.
+You can e-mail testimony to UrbanReserves@eugene-or.gov.
 If you’d like to provide comments directly to staff, you can contact Project Manager Rebecca Gershow.
 You may also contact the Lane County Planning Commission, City of Eugene Planning Commission, Lane County Board of Commissioners, and City of Eugene City Council.
 Additionally, you may provide public comment at the public hearings in the fall.
-When that time comes, property owners and interested parties will receive notices, and we will share meeting information on the project’s webpage and Engage Eugene page.
+When that time comes, property owners and interested parties will receive notices, and we will share meeting information on the project’s webpage.
 Sign up for the interested parties list here.